drefa06/bash_debug_test/README.md

 Compare both file to check that content is the same

-It is common to use your own logfile instead of stdout or default logfile One classic usage is a script scrip_1.sh that call scrip_2.sh and you need to have all log in same file instead of 2 separated files in this case, let scrip_1.sh default log but call scrip_2.sh with option -l <script1 default logfile>
+It is common to use your own logfile instead of stdout or default logfile One classic usage of this option is that your script call another script but you need to have all log in same file instead of 2 separated files (1 for each script).

-#### Error in function, how to detect it
+#### How Error can be ignored.

 let's try: ./script_evo_1.sh gen_err_1
 Do not ctr+c this time